Denis535/Linq.Next/Readme.md

 ﻿# Overview

-The **Linq.Next** package is intended to enhance the linq and the collections with an extra features.
+The **Linq.Next** package is intended to enhance the linq and the collections with an extra useful features.

 - [Linq](https://github.com/Denis535/Linq.Next/blob/master/Linq.Next/System.Linq/LinqNext.cs):
   - CompareTo